How to Date a Case Knife: Expert Tips for Collectors

 Storage Solutions

 Proper storage is critical to preserving your Case knives.
-Store your knives in a cool, dry place.
-Avoid areas with high humidity or direct sunlight.
+Store them in a cool, dry place, away from high humidity or direct sunlight.

 A display case is an excellent way to store and showcase your collection.
 Ensure the case has a soft lining to prevent scratches.
 Avoid storing knives in leather sheaths long-term.
 Leather can retain moisture, leading to rust.